alejo78912/alejo78912/README.md

 Si deseas colaborar en algún proyecto o simplemente quieres ponerte en contacto conmigo, ¡no dudes en hacerlo!
 Puedes encontrarme en [LinkedIn](https://www.linkedin.com/in/alejandrovalencia) y [GitHub](https://github.com/alejandrovalencia).

 ¡Gracias por visitar mi repositorio! 😊

+Alejandro Valencia's Repository - Software Engineering Welcome!
+I'm Alejandro Valencia, a seventh-semester student majoring in Software Engineering.
+This is my personal repository where I share some of my projects and programming exercises.

+About Me
+I'm passionate about technology and software development.
+Throughout my academic and professional journey, I've gained experience in various programming languages and technologies.

+Technologies and Languages
+Java
+PHP
+Python
+JavaScript
+HTML
+CSS
+Frameworks and Tools
+Spring
+Angular
+Featured Projects
+Inventory Management Project: Developed a web application using Java and Spring to efficiently manage inventories.

+Personal Website: Created a personal website using HTML, CSS, and JavaScript to share my experience and projects.

+Todo Application: Implemented a todo application using Angular for collaborative task management.

+Internship at AtlanticSoft
+I'm currently doing my internship at AtlanticSoft, working as a developer.
+I'm excited to apply my knowledge in a professional environment and learn from the team's experience.

+Contact
+If you'd like to collaborate on a project or just want to get in touch, feel free to do so!
+You can find me on LinkedIn and GitHub.

+Thank you for visiting my repository! 😊